-1) If I have a JIC that contains tasks, conditions, and standards, and I have to present all of the important scoping information in the study plan, what do I do in the FAA?
+1) If I have a concept that contains tasks, conditions, and standards, and I have to present all of the important scoping information in the study plan, isn't the study already defined?

-2) Is the FAA nothing more than writing down what I've already researched?
+2) Is the study definition nothing more than writing down what I've already researched?

 In a perfect world, the answers would be 1) nothing, and 2) yes.
-But the world is not yet perfect, so plan on doing work in your FAA.
+But the world is not yet perfect, so plan on working on defining your CBA.
 What we will present in this section is a set of activities that will lead you from the inputs to the outputs in a reasonable and defensible manner.